Healthy cooking and authentic dishes – what’s much better?

 - Use pastured / free-range eggs (preferably organic).

-- Make your own ingredients, or opt for sausages and black pudding with the fewest additives, and bacon with the least salt and nitrates.
+- Make your own ingredients, or opt for sausages and black pudding with the fewest additives and flour, and bacon with the least salt and nitrates.

 Not a bad start for our first traditional foods from England, right?

-(The name literally means “spiced/marinated meat”, but chicken is the most abundant type in England.)
+(The name literally means “spiced/marinated meat”, but chicken is the standard type in England.)

 When made using natural whole ingredients, this dish may have multiple health benefits.

 Next time you go to make a chilli con carne, why not mix things up and have a go at this!
-It works brilliantly with basmati or whole grain rice, as you’d expect.This is a brilliant recipe for the homestead chefs, but you can also simplify a bit!
+It works brilliantly with basmati or whole grain rice, as you’d expect.This is a Brilliant Homemade Chicken Tikka Masala Curry Recipe for the homestead chefs, but you can also simplify a bit!

 As you might as might have known, the chicken in this dish will provide you with plenty of protein and minerals.
 Just as impressively, the wonderful range of spices and herbs provides a hefty amount of anti-ageing anti-oxidants!